gausma/nodered-contrib-signal-client/README.md

 The configuration of a Signal Communicator registration takes place in an account.
 An Account is tied to a phone number.
 When experimenting you probably want to get a temporary phone number via an online service like Google Voice rather than clobbering the keys for your own phone.

-The password is an arbitrary string used for authentication against the Signal API, it will be registered with the Signal servers as part of the registration process.
+The password is an arbitrary string used for authentication against the Signal API.
+It will be registered with the Signal servers as part of the registration process.

 The registration data determined are saved in the Node-RED settings.
 A directory is created within your Node-RED settings.
 The directory must be unique across all accounts.
 You can find the directory in "$HOME/.node-red" (Linux: /home/USER/.node-red/signal,  Windows: C:\Users\USER\.node-red\signal)